OnAnOpenField/media-management/README.md

 These scripts will:

-1. Get the most recent video files and list them in a txt file
+1. Get the most recent videos and list them in a txt file, and
-2. Extract embedded SRT files from MKVs
+2. Extract embedded SRT subtitles from MKVs
 3. Fetch online subtitles using [Filebot](https://www.filebot.net/) and [Subliminal's](https://subliminal.readthedocs.io/en/latest/) commandline components
 4. Remove embedded subtitles from video files and any non-english audio tracks, as well as english commentary tracks
 5. Get the most recent subtitle files and list them in a txt file